20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 * `A|B`: A or B
 * `A&B`: A and B
 * `!A`: not A
 * `A=B`: A is equal to literal "B".
+A is the property name, which is forcibly lowercased.
 The value of B is not case-sensitive.
 * `(A)`: Wraps A such that it has an independent precedence order.
 * `A`: A is present and not empty, "0", or "0.0".